 - Defining the overall direction for integration going forward

-- Working with Fenix to select the integration technologies to use to meet their business needs
+- Working with Fenix to select the integration technologies that meet their business needs

 - Defining a solution architecture that would prove the concept quickly but also is ready to scale